 – Ignorance of the Sudanese heritage and its value which leads to the vandalizing and robbery of the monuments.

 Considering the recent evolution of the Sudanese political situation and the urgent need to act in order to prevent further damage to Sudanese antiquities, the National Corporation for Antiquities and Museum (NCAM) will spearhead this project, in collaboration with its French unit, the Section Française de la Direction des Antiquités du Soudan (SFDAS) in Khartoum.
 It aims to develop several actions in order to provide the most appropriate and long-term solution to the identified threats.

 ALIPH is the only global fund that is solely dedicated to the protection of cultural heritage in conflict areas.
 To carry out this mission, the foundation finances preventive measures, emergency interventions and concrete post-conflict rehabilitation projects, all around the world.

-The NCAM is a department of the civil service depending on the Ministry for Antiquities, Tourism and Wildlife of Sudan.
-It is divided in three interdependent sections: the Fieldwork Section, the Museum Section assigned with managing the National museum for Antiquity and the third section is the conservation and Restoration Department.
+The NCAM is a department of the civil service depending on the Ministry of culture and information of Sudan.
+Its three interdependent sections have in charge the archaeological exploration of the Sudan, the restoration and the conservation of the Sudanese antiquities.